What This Is

 Setup

-Same easy setup as A1 Mini - unbox, screw a few parts, power on, calibrate.
+Same easy setup as the A1 Mini.
+Unbox, screw a few parts, power on, calibrate.
 AMS lite connects via PTFE tubes to all 4 toolhead inlets.

-The bigger build plate immediately useful for larger organizational prints and multi-part assemblies.
+The bigger build plate was immediately useful for larger organizational prints and multi-part assemblies.

 Specs Comparison